stolostron/cloudscrubber/README.md

 ## Features

 - Tag AWS vpcs for managed clusters (ROSA/OSD etc), installer provisioned installations (IPI), Kubernetes clusters (EKS)
-- Announce AWS vpcs and generate files per region with expired vpcs
+- Generate files per region with expired vpcs that were tagged with `awstag`
 - Extend AWS expiryTags for clusters still in use

+- Tag GCP instances that have openshift provisioned labels currently for installer provisioned installations (IPI), Kubernetes clusters (GKE)
+- Generate a list of cluster names with region listed
+- Extend GCP labels for clusters still in use

 ###
-- GCP (Future Feature)
 - Azure (Future Feature)